hypo69/hypo/pytest/gemini - set 3/en/src/fast_api/openai.md

 **Important Considerations for Real OpenAI Integration:**

-* **Mocking OpenAI API:** If you want to test interaction with the OpenAI API itself, you will need a robust mocking strategy.
+* **Mocking OpenAI API:** If you want to test interaction with the OpenAI API itself, you will need a robust mocking Startegy.
 There are excellent mocking libraries for this (e.g., `pytest-mock` for easily creating mocks).
 This way, you can prevent requests to the actual OpenAI API during the tests.

 This improved solution provides a much more robust and reliable testing framework for your OpenAI-related code.
 Remember that mocking the OpenAI API calls is a standard practice in testing backend applications that interact with external services.
 Remember to adjust imports and class names to match your actual code.